OpenFn/women-for-women/README.md

 *Note that commits to `master` will be audo-deployed to OpenFn.org.
 Always work on a branch!*

 # 1. Solution Overview

+[See here](https://www.youtube.com/watch?v=WKgb-UiTcMg&feature=youtu.be&hd=1) for the video walkthrough of the OpenFn setup.

 ## Functional Summary
 This solution enables Women for Women adminstrators to automate employee registration processes to save time syncing data between their BambooHR system and Microsoft Azure AD.
 OpenFn configured a prototype integration to pilot this data flow by first focusing on automation for new Employee registrations & updates.
 In subsequent phases, we may expand this automation to handle other employee scenarios (i.e., employee termination, contractor employees, etc.).